 To promote rugby by increasing participation and awareness with respect to spectators and potential players at all levels; and to represent itself as a community partner in San Luis Obispo County.

-Reggie started with the club as a youth, at SLO HS, as an original member of the SLORFC u-19's, in 1986.
-He has enjoyed the dark places of the front row, at No. 3.
-With prop as a primary position, he has played as well as a Utility Forward/ Liability Back line member also.
+Reggie started with the club as a youth, at SLO HS, as an original member of the SLORFC u-19's, in 1987.

-After playing two years with Cal Poly, he returned to SLORFC with several Poly alumni.
+After playing with Cal Poly, he returned to the Renaissance age SLO team with several of his fellow Poly alumni.
 With a few years of success on top of the Div.
 II Southern California Rugby, the highlight being the Men's D II national ranking of #10.
 Reggie now enjoys the therapeutic facets of rugby, with the Pacific Coast Fossils.

-Reggie is a certified referee with USA Rugby since 2005, and a former SLO men's club administrator.
+Reggie is a certified referee with USA Rugby since 2005..
 He has also had the pleasure of being the inaugural Head Coach at Cal Poly University's Women's Rugby Program in 2005, and also has served as Head Coach of the Women's team of SLO Rugby.

 In addition to being Director Of Youth Rugby, Reggie is also licensed youth rugby coach with USA Rugby (Level 300, B and C Youth certifications).
 He is the Tri Counties Region All Star team's forwards coach for both Varsity and J V squads, helping athletes on their pathway to So.
 Cal Griffins Territory, and High School All American rosters.